evelynmesquita/zaprecall-study-toll/README.md

 </p>

 ## About
 ZapRecall is a study tool designed to enhance content retention through active recall.
-Users can effortlessly select their preferred card set (by default includes React and Naruto), respond to the chosen cards, and receive instant feedback on their accuracy.
+Users can effortlessly select their preferred card set, respond to the chosen cards, and receive instant feedback on their accuracy.
 ZapRecall empowers users to monitor their learning progress and provides a percentage score to gauge their knowledge retention.

 ## Technologies
 The following tools and frameworks were used in the construction of the project: